Facebook's Libra cryptocurrency faces new hurdle from G7 nations

 It added that new rules may be needed to deal with the emerging technology, with the Financial Stability Board - a body created after the 2008 financial crisis - assessing related regulatory issues before reporting to the Group of 20 wealthy nations in April.

+That hinders, and in many cases prevents, people from making cross-border payments, especially in developing countries.

-The G7 said central banks, finance ministries and other authorities should work to address these weaknesses in payments systems.
-The public sector, it said, should step up efforts to bring people lacking access to banking services into the financial system.
+The G7 said central banks, finance ministries and other authorities should work to tackle these weaknesses in payments systems.
+The public sector, it said, should step up efforts to bring into the financial system people lacking access to banking services.

-It added that central banks, by themselves and in cooperation with one another, should look at issuing their own digital currencies.
+It added that central banks, by themselves and in cooperation, should look at issuing their own digital currencies.

 ((Balazs.Koranyi@thomsonreuters.com; +49 69 7565 1244; Reuters Messaging: balazs.koranyi.thomsonreuters.com@reuters.net))